 Thompson, Woodrow B., Carol B. Griggs, Norton G. Miller, Robert E. Nelson, Thomas K. Weddle, and Taylor M. Kilian*, 2011: Associated Terrestrial and Marine Fossils in the Late-Glacial Presumpscot Formation, Southern Maine, U.S.A., and the Marine Reservoir Effect on Radiocarbon Ages.
 Quaternary Research, v.
 75, p.
 552-565.

-Ashworth, Allan C., and Robert E. Nelson, 2014 (in press).
+Ashworth, Allan C., and Robert E. Nelson, 2014.
 The paleoenvironment at the end of the Olympia interglacial based on fossil beetles from Discovery Park, Seattle, Washington, U.S.A.
 Quaternary International, v.
 341, p.
 243-254.

 Nelson, Robert E., 2015 (in press).
 Pollen Studies in the Karluk River Region, Alaska.
 In: Steffian, Amy F., Marnie A. Leist, and Sven D. Haakanson, Jr., editors.
 Kal'unek – From Karluk: Kodiak Alutiiq History and the Archaeology of Karluk One.
 University of Alaska Press, Fairbanks.

 Nelson, Robert E., Newton W. Krumdieck*, Daniel F. Belknap, and Ramsey T. Meigs*, n.d.: Isostatically Induced Fluvial Origin of the Norridgewock Sand Plain, Central Maine, USA.
 Submitted to The Holocene [under revision per reviewer's comments].

 The directory information is for individual use only, it may not be retransmitted or published for any reason.
 It is not to be used for mass solicitations by e-mail, mail, phone or other means.
 Sale or other distribution of this document is prohibited by College policy.